MarkovShield/mod_mshield/documentations/GETTING_STARTED.md

 ![Echo_Request_Header](https://bitbucket.org/markovshield/mod_mshield/raw/develop/resources/Echo_Request_Header.png)

-**Note**: In the demo web application there are now real trained models because this needs historical session data which is not available in the demo web application.
+**Note**: In the demo web application there are now real trained user models because this would need historical session data which is not available in the demo web application.

 ## Debug
 If you run into problems, check the following steps: